guard0dev/webprotect/README.md

 webprotect

-Homepage Protector or Web Protector is a tool for your Website, to protect the Website from Damage by an Attack.
+Web Protector is a tool for your Website, to protect the Website from Damage by an Attack.

-The Tool is in Development at the moment.
+At the moment the Tool is in Development.